urhnh/ctfwriteup-skr/README.md

 Hello hello there!

 A newbie here.
 I'm just starting to learn ctf.
 If you notice my writeup is confusing or mixed up, do let me know!

-Hope it helps others.
+Hope can it help others.

---ummeh
+-ummeh